shruthiramesh194/CincinnatiFireServices-XML/README.md

 - Address.
 - Event Number
 - Neighborhood.
 - Community Council Neighborhood.
-- Map API
+We will use following attributes to relate with Google Maps API and will use Google Map to display exact location of the incident occurred.
-- Lattitude X.
+Lattitude X.
-- Longitude X
+Longitude X

 ### Datasources
 [Drinks Json](https://data.cincinnati-oh.gov/Efficient-Service-Delivery/City-of-Cincinnati-Employees-w-Salaries/wmj4-ygbf/data)